MyNorthland

 Joseph Damrell, Professor of Sociology & Native American Studies

-Fall term 2002; to complete the writing phase of a project that represents the culmination of his Native American research and his career as an ethnographer
+Fall Term 2002; to complete the writing phase of a project that represents the culmination of his Native American research and his career as an ethnographer

 Jim Meeker, Associate Professor of Natural Resources & Biology